PLEASE READ "The Audition Process: Step by Step" FIRST to better understand the FAQS!

-A. You must complete the steps to the left, outlined in The Audition Process, Step by Step.
-If you are new or returning to CMS Schools this will involve an extra step enrolling with CMS Student Placement.
+A. Complete the steps to the left, outlined in The Audition Process, Step by Step.
+If you are new or returning to CMS Schools this will involve an extra step of enrolling with CMS Student Placement.

 Q. What are my child’s chances of passing the audition?

 A. Every student is different so it is impossible to answer that question.
 One way to determine if your child is capable of passing is to show them the audition requirements.
 If they are comfortable doing what is listed and are familiar with the terminology and what is required, it is an indicator that they could have a successful audition.
 You can also ask a teacher who is familiar with your child in that arts area and perhaps they can give you their opinion.
 Preparation and the ability to follow instructions is also very important factor for successful auditions, as students at our school need to do that every day.